Wednesday, 30 November 2011

 Saturday, 19 November 2011

-I was quite a crazy child back in the day.
-I don't know where I got off thinking most of the things I did.
-It must have been a combination of an over-active imagination and watching weird things on TV.
-I tried to illustrate three whack things I used to think.
+I was quite an eccentric child back in the day.
+I honestly don’t know where I got some of the ideas I did.
+It must have been a combination of an overactive imagination and watching strange things on TV.
+Here are three of the most peculiar things I used to believe:

 1. The moon followed me and I was special enough for it to follow.